Creative Climate Showcase

 • Be eligible to apply for a Youth Artist Materials Grant (up to $200).

-• Be invited to display your work at the Creative Climate Showcase in May 2025.
+• Present your work at the Creative Climate Showcase in May 2026.

 • Receive coverage for event travel and accommodation expenses, if required.